Article 6: Off - Street Parking

 Lighting for Parking Lots

-Lighting of parking lots shall be on standards ranging from 8’ to 30’ in height and shall meet the standards of Article 8.26
+Lighting of parking lots shall be on standards ranging from 8 feet to 30 feet in height and shall meet the standards of Article 8.26